sarthakchat/sarthakchat.github.io/news-coverage/doe-ai-energy-report.md

 ---
 layout: page
-title: \"Contributing Author to DOE Report on AI and Energy\"
+title: "Contributing Author to DOE Report on AI and Energy"
 ---

 Publication: U.S. Department of Energy